NEW JERSEY SPECIAL IMMIGRANT JUVENILE PROGRAM (SJI) LAWYER

 Exceptions and Rules with an SJI Green Card

 This status is very generous, as it ignores a lot of the other conditions that stop most people from getting a green card, such as an inability to provide for yourself, not having passport, and the manner in which you entered the country, all for a humanitarian cause.
-But it does have limitations.
+The SIJ program does have certain limitations.

 You will not be able to: